Ahmed78696/MyUniEvent/README.md

 ## Notes
 - The profile screen uses a tiny sample PNG as avatar bytes for demo.
 Replace with gallery picker to upload real images.
-- Push notifications (FCM) are not included to keep setup simple.